Daniel-J-S/seir-flex-426/src/course-materials/unit-projects/unit-three-project-requirements.md

 2. Click the link in the README to open the deployed app on Netlify.

-3. Demonstrate the application's authentication features by signing up a new user, logging out that user, then logging in with your preferred user.
+3. Demonstrate the application's authentication features (if authentication added).

 4. Demonstrate your app's main features.